E2 VISA INSTRUCTIONS FOR Australia

 1.2 Criminal record check

-• Once you have your criminal record check, it must be apostilled by DFAT (Department of Foreign Affairs & Trade).
-Within capital cities of Australia, this can be done from your local passport office.
+- Once you have your criminal record check, it must be apostilled by DFAT (Department of Foreign Affairs & Trade)

 1.3 Health Statement